 The best mix-in is either powdered or table sugar.
-Mix one part sugar with three parts boric acid.
+Mix one part of the sugar with three parts of boric acid.
 Then, you can sprinkle the mixture directly in places you’ve seen roaches, or you can place it on something like a paper plate.
 Either way, you’ll want to make sure it’s in a place the cockroach can get to.

 How Long Does it Take Boric Acid to Kill Roaches?

 Unfortunately, the only real way to instantly kill a roach is by crushing it under your shoe.
 But, you don’t need to kill cockroaches instantaneously to get rid of infestations.
 Boric acid takes about 72 hours to kill a roach, but, when used effectively, it will kill every cockroach in your home.
-It’s important to take care of infestations promptly; roaches spread pathogens and disease.
+It’s important to take care of infestations promptly; roaches spread pathogens and diseases.

 Is Boric Acid Dangerous to Humans?